 Filipinos have headed to the polls to elect a new president, vice president and thousands of other officials amid tight security across the country.
 Opinion polls favor anti-establishment firebrand Rodrigo Duterte.

-outgoing President Benigno Aquino whose mother led the democracy movement that ousted dictator Ferdinand Marcos then led the nation for six years.
+Five candidates are vying to succeed outgoing President Benigno Aquino whose mother led the democracy movement that ousted dictator Ferdinand Marcos then led the nation for six years.

 More than 45,000 candidates are contesting 18,000 national, congressional and local positions in elections that have traditionally been tainted by violence and accusations of cheating, especially in remote rural areas.